untoxa/bgb_profiling_toolkit/readme.md

     totalclk    : total amount of cycles
-    min         : minumum number of cycles of this call max         : maximum number of cycles of this call
+    min         : minumum number of cycles of this call max         : maximum number of cycles of this call data        : list of all measures for this trace (if all_data parameter is set to True)

 example output without symbols loaded:
 ![statistics2](/screenshot2.png)